ethanyanyan/WasteNot/README.md

 2. **Setup Development Environment:**

-   - Follow the instructions in the `docs/` folder for AWS configuration and local development setup for both mobile and web apps.
+   - Follow the instructions in the `docs/` folder for Firebase configuration and local development setup for both mobile and web apps.
+   - Configure API keys for Barcode Lookup, Cloudinary, and SendGrid as specified in the project documentation.

 3. **Branching Strategy:**
-   - Use feature branches for development (e.g., `feature/aws-auth`, `feature/mobile-ui`, `feature/web-integration`).
+   - Use feature branches for development (e.g., `feature/firebase-auth`, `feature/ios-ui`, `feature/web-integration`).
    - Create pull requests for code reviews.
    - See [CONTRIBUTING.md](CONTRIBUTING.md) for further details.

-## Sprint 1 Goals

-For Sprint 1, our focus is on setting up the core AWS backend services and creating initial UI/UX prototypes for the iOS and web applications.
-For details, see our [Sprint 1 Documentation](docs/Sprint1.md).